DHARMA SERIES

 In the end, the true test is not Trump.
 It is us.

-[1] This verse is commonly associated with Duryodharna, expressing his internal conflict between knowing what is right and failing to act accordingly.
+[1] This verse is commonly associated with Duryodhana, expressing his internal conflict between knowing what is right and failing to act accordingly.
 It is found in the Pandava Gita, a devotional compilation drawing from various texts, including the Mahabharata, which is considered the original source.

 The full verse: